 Bed bugs require blood meals, and humans are their preferred host.
 Bed bugs are attracted to heat and carbon dioxide.
 Carbon dioxide exhaled by a person sleeping lures bed bugs from their hiding places; signaling meal-time.
 Bed bugs inject saliva during feeding, causing red lesions and welts to appear within a few days.
 It has not been proven that bed bugs directly transmit disease.

 Fleas prefer pets as their hosts.
 However, fleas will switch to human blood if their pet host is removed for a period of time.
 Fleas suck blood and can transmit diseases such as typhus and the plague.
 Flea bites typically don’t swell.
 Instead, they cause the skin to itch and rashes to appear.
-To identify flea bites see What do flea bites look like?

 Most ant bites feel like a small pinch and are not dangerous.
 Fire ants, and a few other species, can cause more damage by injecting venom when they sting.
 Ants bite using pincer-like jaws.
 Most species of ants only bite when their nest is attacked.
 Ants do not transmit disease.